TheRealToxicDev/GitHub-Updates-Bot/README.md

 1. Download or Fork this Repo.
 2. Upload to GitHub and Deploy to your Host of choice
 3. Set the Env Variables listed below
+4. Run `npm start` to start the Bot and Server!

 ---